gridsmartercities/python-serverless-template/README.md

     - Select all *repo* options.
     - Click on the *Generate token* button.
     - Copy the generated hash value (you will not be able to see it again).
 This is your GitHub Token.
-- Clone repository to your computer, and change all references to *python-serverless-template* to *your-project-name*.
+- Clone repository to your computer, and change all references to *python-serverless-template* to *your-service-name*.
 - [Create an AWS account][aws-account-create] if you don't have one already.
 - Ensure AWS has access to your GitHub account.
     - In your AWS account, go to *Services* and type *codebuild*.